Standing Out as an Intern

 An accounting internship is one of the most important steps to begin your career in accounting.
 Fulfilling an internship is important because it provides you with a real world experience which is one of the most valuable tools to have when interviewing for a full time position (regardless of the company or firm).
 While interning, you form relationships with accounting professionals who can help you achieve your goals while understanding what work ethic is required to be successful in this industry.
 Learning how to communicate with these professionals is also important.
 An Internship gives you exposure to either the audit, advisory or tax practices, which will assist in identifying what area best fits you.
 Some may view the internship experience as a long “interview” by the firm, but you should think of an internship as a two-way interview – you are also interviewing the firm to ensure the firm culture is right for you.

 To get the most out of your internship it is important to set yourself up for success and stand out from the rest.
-At Smith & Howard we asked members of our manager and supervisor groups what they believe is needed to stand out as an intern and what characteristics are important to be successful.
+At Smith and Howard we asked members of our manager and supervisor groups what they believe is needed to stand out as an intern and what characteristics are important to be successful.
 Here is what they said:

 Sabre Linahan, Senior Tax Manager stated: